-LIGHTSPEED - Another Logitech technology that is designed to reduce the input lag from a wireless gaming mouse even further than the previous G900 model.
+LIGHTSPEED - Another Logitech technology that is designed to reduce the input lag from wireless even further than the previous G900 model.

-Weighted base - the G903 now allows for an adjustable weight in the base of the mouse.
+Weighted base - the G903 now allows for an adjustable weight in the base.

 The Logitech G900 Chaos Spectrum boasts a maximum DPI of 12,000 which can be adjusted on the fly from the buttons.

-The design of the mouse is pretty different when compared to the conventional shapes of the modern mice.
-Even though the design and aesthetics are a great addition to the mouse, it doesn’t affect the performance of the mouse, which his simply outstanding.
+The design is fairly different when compared to the conventional shapes of the modern mice.
+Even though the design and aesthetics are a great addition, it doesn’t affect the performance of the G900, which his simply outstanding.

 The Logitech G900 Chaos Spectrum weighs in at 107g.